galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >
 >    > ### {% icon tip %} Tip: Creation of a Sashimi plot
 >    >
->    > * Right click on the BAM file
+>    > * Right click on the BAM file (in IGV)
->    > * Select **Sashimi Plot** from the context menu
+>    > * Select **Sashimi Plot** from the menu
 >    {: .tip}
 >
 >    > ### {% icon question %} Question
 >    >
 >    > ![Screenshot of a Sashimi plot of Chromosome 4](../../images/star_igv_sashimi.png "Screenshot of a Sashimi plot of Chromosome 4")
 >    >
 >    > 1.
-What does the vertical bar graph represent?
-And the numbered arcs?
+What does the vertical red bar graph represent?
+And the arcs with numbers?
 >    > 2.
 What do the numbers on the arcs mean?
 >    > 3.
 Why do we observe different stacked groups of blue linked boxes at the bottom?
 >    >
 >    > > ### {% icon solution %} Solution
 >    > >
 >    > > 1.
-The coverage for each alignment track is plotted as a bar graph.
+The coverage for each alignment track is plotted as a red bar graph.
 Arcs represent observed splice junctions, *i.e.*, reads spanning introns
 >    > > 2.
-The numbers refer to the number of these observed junction reads.
+The numbers refer to the number of observed junction reads.
 >    > > 3.
-The groups of linked boxes on the bottom represent different transcripts from a single gene differing in the involved exon.
+The different groups of linked boxes on the bottom represent the different transcripts from the genes at this location, that are present in the GTF file.
 >    > >
 >    > {: .solution}
 >    {: .question}